 What is it?

 Economics describes the factors that determine the production, distribution and consumption of goods and services.
-You will research and debate issues such as inequality, immigration and interpreting data and discuss alternative solutions.
+You will research and debate issues such as inequality, financial meltdowns and human behaviour and interpreting data and discuss alternative solutions.

 Why study this subject at Blackpool Sixth?